AmenZhou/amenzhou.github.io/_posts/2018-04-14-elixir-private-functions-testing.markdown

 ## Increase complexity of this example!

-In order to make the `employee_id` unique, we add more logic
+The `employee_id` should be unique, we add more code to enhance this feature

 ```elixir
   defmodule Employee do